balderdashy/sails-docs/reference/Configuration/Locales.md

 # Locales

+> TODO:
+>
+> Move some of the basic information from this section to the relevant page in **Anatomy**, then merge the rest in with the reference page on internationalization.

 ### What is this?
-This is a folder that contains the Language files for different locales.
+This is a folder that contains the language files for different locales.

 ### Description